-4.2 Following this formal consultation on the Draft Plan for Lyonshall the Plan will be amended again and submitted to Herefordshire Council who will publish it for a further 6 weeks formal consultation (Regulation 16).
+4.2 Herefordshire Council will publish the Submission NDP for a further 6 weeks formal consultation (Regulation 16).
 The NDP will then be examined by independent Examiner, who is likely to recommend further changes before the Plan is put to a local referendum.
-A majority "Yes" vote (50% or turnout + 1) will mean that the NDP can be made by Herefordshire Council and used to help determine planning applications in the Parish.
+A majority "Yes" vote (50% of turnout + 1) will mean that the NDP can be made by Herefordshire Council and used to help determine planning applications in the Parish.